mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

 - The LIS of index 1, depends on the LIS of index 0
 - The LIS of index 0, is 1.
 Because every element has a subsequence of 1.

-Whenver we can turn our problem into subproblems, then Dynamic programming is a good candidate for finding a solution.
+Whenever we can turn our problem into subproblems, then Dynamic programming is a good candidate for finding a solution.
+To do this, let's create an array named `dp` to represent the the answer to the subproblem for a given index.

 `let arr = [0, 3, 1, 7, 5, 2, 8]`
 We'll create an array with the same length of our original array.
 Default all the values to `1`.
 Example: `var dp: [Int] = Array(repeating: 1, count: arr.count)`.